ardakashutosh05/crud-app/README.md

 <p align="center">
   <img src="assets/recording.gif" alt="Demo" width="700">
 </p>

 🚢 CI/CD with Kubernetes (EKS)

-So far, our Jenkins pipeline deployed the app directly to EC2.
+So far, our Jenkins pipeline deployed the app directly on EC2.
-Now, we’ll extend the pipeline to deploy on Kubernetes (EKS) with auto image pull from Docker Hub.
+Now, we’ll extend the pipeline to deploy on Kubernetes (EKS) with automatic image pull from Docker Hub.

 12. 🧩 Jenkins Pipeline (4 Stages)